mHarshMittal/BridgeLabz-Training/README.md

 Dec 26, 2025: Solved Few more questions (Extra) on string and mathords and Completed reading material of Common Built-in Function and Java Date and Time functon

-Dec 27- 28, 2025: Week-End
+Dec 27- 28, 2025: Week-End ( Saturday Sunday )

-Dec 29, 2025: Solved Scenario Based Questions and Hand-in The given assignment and leetcode problems in particular folder and branches
+Dec 29, 2025: Solved Scenario Based Questions "Employee Wages Computation" and Hand-in The given assignment and leetcode problems in particular folder and branches

+Dec 30, 2025: Solved Scenario Based problem "Line Comparision" &  "Snake and ladder" as well as started with the Java Class and Object problems